PIH/openmrs-module-mirebalaismetadata/README.md

 ### PIH EMR Concept Management Process

+This is a process for defining a new form.

-1. Write down your required question/answer/diagnosis in a row in your requirements spreadsheet.
+1. Write down your required question/answer/diagnosis in a row in your requirements spreadsheet (LINK TO EXAMPLE).
-1. Search PIH EMR for existing concepts.
-Use any of the staging servers (humci, ci, gladi, kouka, ces, etc.)  There is currently no 1 server with ALL PIH EMR concepts since the staging servers dictionaries vary by site/configuration (ie. haiti, hum, liberia, mexico, sierra leone, etc).
+1. Go to humci.pih-emr.org/openmrs/admin/concepts and, for each question/answer/diagnosis/etc, search for a concept that might be appropriate.
+    1. If there is a suitable concept in HUM-CI,
+        1. If there is a CIEL mapping, add that to your requirements sheet.
-    1. If there is a suitable concept, then add the PIH or CIEL mapping to your requirements sheet.
+        1. If there is no CIEL mapping, add the PIH "name" mapping to your requirements sheet.
-    1. All PIH EMR concepts are generated on the [PIH Concept dictionary](http://concepts.pih-emr.org/).
-    1. Refrain from using ancient concepts from the [PIH Concept dictionary](http://concepts.pih-emr.org/).
-If it's in ALL CAPS, it's likely to be pre-historic and not always following best practices.
-Preference to use CIEL concepts with up-to-date terminology mappings (SNOMED, ICD10, RxNorm), synonyms, languages (locale), and CIEL uuids.
-    1. If you need to add a new concept to PIH EMR, search for a suitable concept in [CIEL on OCL](https://openconceptlab.org/search/?source=CIEL&q=) (it's "see-el").
+    1. If there is no suitable concept in HUM-CI, search for a suitable CIEL concept in [mdsbuilder](https://mdsbuilder.openmrs.org/openmrs/)
-        1. NOTE:  As of Feb 2020, OCL doesn't have the latest version of the CIEL dictionary.
-It was last updated in June 2019.
-For the latest CIEL dictionary, check [mdsbuilder](https://mdsbuilder.openmrs.org/openmrs/).
-        1. To add a new concept to PIH EMR, add the concept to [this spreadsheet](https://docs.google.com/spreadsheets/d/1hAJLuKBVwzJEvo3hDp2tRqeRWKMSlxgphK1rc-Nm3IA/edit#gid=0).
-        1. If the concept exists in CIEL, add the CIEL mapping and name to [this spreadsheet](https://docs.google.com/spreadsheets/d/1hAJLuKBVwzJEvo3hDp2tRqeRWKMSlxgphK1rc-Nm3IA/edit#gid=0).
-Ask Ellen to import the concept from CIEL to PIH.
+        1. If the concept exists in CIEL, add it to the [CIEL request sheet].
+Tag Ellen in a comment to request that she import the concept.
-        1. If there is no suitable concept in CIEL, add the CIEL mapping and name to [the spreadsheet](https://docs.google.com/spreadsheets/d/1hAJLuKBVwzJEvo3hDp2tRqeRWKMSlxgphK1rc-Nm3IA/edit#gid=0).
-Ask a Concept Manager for help creating that concept in the PIH concept dictionary.
-Unless the concept is very specific to your implementation, we will probably also propose that concept for inclusion into CIEL via an email to Andy (Andrew Kanter).
-If accepted into CIEL, a Concept Manager will update the PIH entry with the link to the CIEL entry.
+        1. If there is no suitable concept in CIEL, add it to the [CIEL request sheet](https://docs.google.com/spreadsheets/d/1hAJLuKBVwzJEvo3hDp2tRqeRWKMSlxgphK1rc-Nm3IA/edit#gid=0).
+Either Andy Kanter will either add it to CIEL and we'll import it to PIH EMR, or he won't and we'll create it ourselves.
+In the meantime, after running it by a Concept Manager, feel free to add it to the PIH EMR.
 1. Once you have the concept in the PIH concept server, make sure it has PIH or CIEL reference term mappings.
 The ones imported from CIEL should certainly have the CIEL code as a mapping -- if it isn't present, definitely ask Ellen about it.
 Concepts which don't correspond to anything in CIEL should have PIH reference term mappings, for the ID (e.g. "PIH:12345") and for the name (e.g. "PIH:HAS BOO BOO").
 The ID one probably isn't important, actually, but it'll probably exist.
 1. Check that a translation of the concept name exists in your implementation’s language.
 If it doesn't, evaluate whether or not the display name you want for the concept is a direct translation of the English concept name.
     1. If it is, add the display name as the translation for the concept.